 To start, we take a look at what it takes to become a Nu Skin distributor:

-Though there is no time frame for achieving these 2500 points, you can be sure your upline, or sponsor, or simply the person who roped you into the company, would be pushing you to buy a high priced package at the start, so that you achieve your independent distributor rights quickly, and can start earning.
+You can be sure your upline, or sponsor, or simply the person who roped you into the company, would be pushing you to buy a high priced package at the start, so that you have some stock to start selling and earning, and your sponsor gets to make more out of it as well.

 At the same time, you also need to make a monthly purchase order of $100 minimum, to be an active distributor.
 They call this ADR (Automatic Delivery Rewards).
-This can count towards your accumulation of the 2500 points.
 For these monthly purchases, you have to either sell off or consume at least 80% in value of the products.
 Which does not seem to make any sense at first.

 Why should they care what you do with them, since they have already made the earnings from you?

 The answer is simple: they do not want distributors to return the goods for a refund when they decide that they are done with the business that is not getting them anywhere.
-So with this clause, it caps your refund entitlement to only 20% of all your purchases.
-Smart, huh?
+So with this clause, it caps your refund entitlement to only 20% of all your purchases, which is pretty smart.

 Which means at the end of the day, you would have stocked up an entire storeroom of Nu Skin products worth thousands of dollars, that you are not able to sell because they are too expensive, and that you cannot return because of this 80% policy.
 Well, I really hope you don’t find yourself in this situation.
 It is cruel.